pw4rn3r/ECE382/notes/L15/index.md

 Our MSP430 is very pin-limited.
 A serial protocol is beneficial in this circumstance because it uses less pins that could be devoted to other purposes.
 Attempting to drive a parallel interface would use up almost all of our available pins.

-*[Show parallel interface for the LCD (actually pull LCD out of black box)]*

 How many pins would we have left over for other stuff if we wanted to drive this LCD?
 Not many!
 So we've got to do something different.

 ## Serial Peripheral Interface (SPI)

 In Lab 3, we're going to drive our LCD using the Serial Peripheral Interface (SPI).
-On the black box, there is a chip that accepts SPI and outputs in parallel to drive the LCD.
-We can use this to save pins!

 SPI is probably the simplest peripheral interface there is.
 It involves chaining shift registers on two devices together along with a clock.
 With each clock cycle, a single bit transferred from the MSB of one shift register to the LSB of the other.
 After 8 clock cycles, an entire byte has been transferred between the chips.